Bellary Thermal Power station

 Bellary Thermal Power station is located in Kudatini Village, Bellary District in the Indian state of Karnataka.
 Two coal-fired units of 500 MW each are in operation with generating capacity of 12 million units per day and a 700 MW coal-fired unit with operation The thermal electric power generating station is run by KPCL a government of Karnataka undertaking.
-This electric generating plant is located at Kudatini village on Hosapete - Ballari road.
+This electric generating plant is located at Kudatini village on Hosapete–Ballari Road.

 Capacity

-The plant has 3 power generating units involving 1 700MW super-critical boiler technology.
+The plant has three power-generating units involving one 700 MW super-critical boiler technology.